-bility waiver, the head of a Federal agency shall-

-(A) publish in the Federal Register a notice that-

-(i) describes the justification for a general applicability waiver; and bility waiver, taking into account the comments received in response to the notice published under subparagraph
+(A) publish in the Federal agency shall- (A) publish in the Federal Register a notice that- (i) describes the justification for a general applicability waiver; and bility waiver, taking into account the comments received in response to the notice published under subparagraph (A).

-(ii) requests public comments for a period of not less than 30 days on the continued need for a general applicability waiver; and (B) publish in the Federal Register a determination on whether to continue or discontinue the general applicabilities to the continue of the
+(ii) requests public comments for a period of not less than 30 days on the continued need for a general applicability waiver; and (B) publish in the Federal Register a determination on whether to continue or discontinue the general applica-bility mixing to be a second to be account to be accoun

-(3) Limitation on the review of existing waivers of GENERAL APPLICABILITY.-For a period of 5 years beginning on the date of enactment of this Act, paragraphs (1) and (2) shall not apply to any product-specific general applicability waiver that was issued more than 180 days before the date of enactment of this Act.
+(3) LIMITATION ON THE REVIEW OF EXISTING WAIVERS OF GENERAL APPLICABILITY.-For a period of 5 years beginning on the date of enactment of this Act, paragraphs (1) and (2)shall not apply to any product-specific general applicability waiver that was issued more than 180 days before the date of enactment of this Act.

-(e) CONSISTENCY WITH INTERNATIONAL AGREEMENTS.-This section shall be applied in a manner consistent with United States obligations under international agreements.
+(e) CONSISTENCY WITH INTERNATIONAL AGREEMENTS.-This sec-tion shall be applied in a manner consistent with United States obligations under international agreements.

-SEC, 70915, OMB GUIDANCE AND STANDARDS.
+SEC.
+70915.
+OMB GUIDANCE AND STANDARDS.

-- (a) GUIDANCE.-The Director of the Office of Management and Budget shall- - (1) issue guidance to the head of each Federal agency- (A) to assist in identifying deficient programs under section 70913(c); and - (B) to assist in applying new domestic content procurement preferences under section 70914; and - (2) if necessary, amend subtitle A of title 2, Code of Federal Regulations (or successor regulations), to ensure that domestic content procurement preference requirements required by this part or other Federal law are imposed through the terms and conditions of awards of Federal financial assistance. (b) STANDARDS FOR CONSTRUCTION MATERIALS.-
+(a) GUIDANCE.-The Director of the Office of Management and Budget shall-

+(1) issue guidance to the head of each Federal agency- (A) to assist in identifying deficient programs under section 70913(c); and part or other Federal law are imposed through the terms and conditions of awards of Federal financial assistance. (b) STANDARDS FOR CONSTRUCTION MATERIALS.-